We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - kombucha and sage

 It is simple to prepare the soups by adding water or broth before heating them in the microwave or on the stove.

 - tomato and zucchini minestrone

-People can choose from either oat or chia bowls.
-All bowls require a person to add liquid and leave the oats or seeds to soak overnight.
-In the morning, they can eat the chia bowl as it is or heat the oat bowl for breakfast.
+People can choose either oat or chia bowls.
+Each requires a person to add liquid and leave the oats or seeds to soak overnight.
+In the morning, a person can heat an oat bowl.